-Tell me in capitals
+Tell Me in Capitals

-Materials hammered silver, single diamond 0,03ct
+Materials: hammered silver, single diamond 0,03 ct.

 A young man meets and falls in love with a young lady at a book fair.
 Both passionate about literature, with a shy ambition to become writers.

-We can't use the letters directly because they are in lead and could risk allergy issues, but we sighted on using them to print the letters on a simple ring in silver, with a hammered surface suggesting the passage of time.
+We couldn't use the letters directly because they are in lead and could risk allergy issues, but we sighted on using them to print the letters on a simple ring in silver, with a hammered surface suggesting the passage of time.

 As engagement rings are often conceived around the idea of a diamond, and although we were distant from the idea of a traditional engagement ring, we fell on the idea of setting a tiny diamond between the letters, almost imperceivable, just enough to reference the eternity that diamonds represent.